Maddocent/ilc_r_workshop/rmarkdown/workshop_r_ilc.md

 If we want to edit this readme file we can do this in RStudio by clicking on the file.
 You can edit the contents of the file just as you edit R scrips.

-As shown in the example chunck above: you can also add content to the README.txt file directly from R...
+As shown in the example chunk above: you can also add content to the README.txt file directly from R...
 Nice ay!

 Installing and loading additional packages
 ------------------------------------------

-The code chunck below will take care of installing and loading all packages nessecary for this tutorial.
+The code chunk below will take care of installing and loading all packages necessary for this tutorial.

 If you want to install a package manually, run: